OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 Manage Slurm accounts:

 * Create, update or delete Slurm user accounts from the passwd file.
-* Update the Slurm fairshare and limits configurations.
+* Update the user fairshare, QOS and limits configurations.

 Usage: